Many types of headaches

 In most cases, headaches can be relieved by taking over-the-counter medications such as ibuprofen, aspirin, or acetaminophen.
 Sitting in a dark, quiet room can also help relieve headaches.

 Eye strain is another factor that contributes to headaches, especially when looking at electronic screens for long periods of time.
-One way to combat this is to wear glasses that block blue light, which can reduce or prevent future headaches.
+One way to combat this is to wear glasses that block blue light, which may reduce or prevent future headaches.

 For most common headaches, lifestyle changes can help prevent or reduce the severity of pain.
 For example, getting enough sleep at night, exercising regularly, and meditating can all help reduce headaches, especially tension headaches, according to Healthline.